-The Zika virus commandeered the transmissive vector of the Aedes mosquito when junked tires filled with water, modifying the mosquitos’ breeding pattern, and allowing for a rapid spread of the virus.
-We change the environment; the environment changes us.
+The Zika virus commandeered the transmissive vector of the Aedes mosquito when junked tires filled with water, modifying the mosquitos’ breeding pattern.
+Allowing for a rapid spread of the virus.

-Typically characterized by a bulls-eye rash that forms within a week of a tick bite, the initial infection is associated with fever, malaise, and joint pain.
+A bulls-eye rash typically forms within a week of a tick bite.
+The initial infection is associated with fever, malaise and joint pain.
 But a full 30-50% of people exposed don’t develop these symptoms.
 Initial symptoms in some of the other tick borne illnesses (which will not be covered here) tend to be severe.
-People tend to get really sick when infected by a bartonella or babesia species.
-Borrelia, the Lyme organism, tends to be a bit more covert, and sometimes it is a little less obvious.
+People tend to get really sick when infected by a a bartonella or babesia species.
+Borrelia, the Lyme organism, tends to be a bit more covert and sometimes a little less obvious.
 These are the more challenging cases.

 It is hard for me to recommend such treatments without measurable clinical endpoints such as the elevated Cerebrospinal Fluid (CSF) white blood cells in the study quoted above, or other measurable confirmation of persistent disease.
 The CDC, in a 2006 expert opinion, specifically recommends against the use of long term IV antibiotics due to the lack of supporting data for its use.
 I am including a link to the manuscript here.
 It is a fairly comprehensive look at the biology, epidemiology and treatment recommendations for Lyme and the other tick borne diseases encountered in our country.
 Understand that this does not mean that there is no benefit of long term antibiotic use; it only means that a consensus of national experts, reviewing the published data by 2006, found no studies to support this practice.

 So if a patient presents with a “bulls-eye” rash, a history of a tick bite, and several weeks of low grade fevers and fatigue with 3 positive IgM markers and no IgG markers, they have Lyme disease and should be treated.
-Similarly a person with, say, one IgM marker, seven positive IgG bands, and a vague recollection of feeling bad after camping the prior year may similarly have a diagnosis of Lyme.
+Similarly, a person with one IgM marker, seven positive IgG bands and a vague recollection of feeling bad after camping the prior year may similarly have a diagnosis of Lyme.
 Treatment is similarly merited, but success is somewhat diminished after time.
 The Neurology paper suggests that antibiotics can clear Lyme disease, but system persistence may still plague some patients.
 So what gives?

 There is little debate that the Borrelia spirochete can cause significant disease, and that any significant stressor to the human body can wear us down and present with a wide array of symptoms.
 I am just not convinced that all post-Lyme symptoms are directly related to the original infection.
-In my personal practice I have seen significant arrays of dysfunction in numerous systems following an exposure: nutritional markers are low, the gut isn’t working well, cortisol is dysfunctional, hormones are off.
+I have seen significant arrays of dysfunction in numerous systems following an exposure – nutritional markers are low, the gut isn’t working well, cortisol is dysfunctional and hormones are off.

 In this context, I work with my post-Lyme patients through the Health Pyramid.
-By addressing and optimizing the body’s systems, cleaning up the diet, normalizing cortisol, fixing the gut, removing immunogenic foods and balancing hormones, I believe that the majority of people suffering with “chronic Lyme Disease” will find that their symptoms subside over time if all systems are addressed and optimized.
+Addressing and optimizing the body’s systems – cleaning up the diet, normalizing cortisol, fixing the gut, removing immunogenic foods and balancing hormones.
+I believe that most people suffering with “chronic Lyme Disease” will find that their symptoms subside over time if all systems are addressed and optimized.

-Complete health is found in addressing the body as a constellation of systems, including those found in the environment.
-This includes toxins, chemicals, foods, and in the case of Lyme, microbes.
+Complete health is found in addressing the body as a constellation of systems.
+Including those found in the environment – toxins, chemicals, foods and in the case of Lyme, microbes.

 Neurology.
 1993 Jan;43(1):169-75.Borrelia burgdorferi-specific intrathecal antibody production in neuroborreliosis: a follow-up study.
 This study remarkably looked at initial, and repeat studies of cerebrospinal fluid in 27 known Lyme-positive patients.
 Antibody testing confirmed neurological Lyme before treatment, and was repeated after treatment to see if the infection had cleared.
 It demonstrated that antibody production may persist, but without evidence of continued immunologic responses (persistently elevated white blood cells) to the infection.
 The conclusion was that antibody production may persist for years, without clinical signs of active disease.